 As you can see, Maryland consumer protection laws and federal statutes are meant to shield you from the misrepresentation, outright lying, and other conduct described above.
 To hold the dealer accountable, you usually need a lawyer on your side who knows how to file a lawsuit against the car dealer to recover compensation.

 At Whitney, LLP, we have significant experience going after corrupt car dealers.
-Call us today at (410) 583-8000, or use our online contact form to request a free consultation.
-You will never have to incur any out-of-pocket fees or expenses.
+Call us today at (410) 583-8000, or use our online contact form to request a legal consultation.